Understanding Wernicke-Korsakoff Syndrome: A Dementia Linked to Thiamine Deficiency

 Since WKS is largely preventable, proactive steps can reduce the risk:

-- Maintain a nutrient-rich diet with foods high in thiamine, such as whole grains, legumes, nuts, and lean meats
+• Eat a varied diet that includes thiamine-rich foods such as whole grains, legumes, nuts, and lean meats.

 Conclusion